alexng353/llama2/readme.md

 Uses NPM for scripting and pip for python dependencies.

-# !!
-This application DOES NOT use standard SSE !!

-Streaming routes return [JSONL](https://jsonlines.org/) instead of standard `data: ` SSE.
-This is because I think the standard SSE format is silly and JSONL is much easier to parse.

 ## Requirements

 - Python 3.10.x || 3.11.x (other versions may work but are not tested)